killian-mannarelli/caxbookings/README.md

 There are different commads that you can use with the `manage.py` file, the one that are the most used are `python3 manage.py makemigration` to setup for the different migrations that might have appened in the project, and the `python3 manage.py migrate` that proceeds to make the different migrations

 ### React
-React is a JavaScript component based library,
+React is a JavaScript component based library, for more info check the [documentation](https://reactjs.org/docs/getting-started.html).

+The project only has 4 pages :
+* the Connection page
+* the "Main Page" page
+* the Room page
+* and the Admin page